iifl-logo

 AUDIT QUALIFICATIONS AND IMPACT - REPLY BY MANAGEMENT:

-Modified Opinion(s) in the Audit Report: modified opinion by the auditors.
+Modified Opinion(s) in the Audit Report: Modified opinion by the auditors.
 There have been audit qualifications on the financial statements of the Company.
-Managements replies provided in the Directors Report.
+Managements replies are provided below:

 Mr. S. Senthilnathan is the Internal Auditors of the Company.